jimsmart/progszy/README.md

 First, ensure you have a working Go environment.
 See [Go 'Getting Started' documentation](https://golang.org/doc/install).

-Then fetch the code, build and install:
+Then fetch the code, build and install the binary:

 ```bash
 go get github.com/jimsmart/progszy/cmd/progszy